 Visit the Library

-The library is closed to visitors on Tuesdays, Sundays and bank holidays, and at Christmas and New Year.
+The library is closed to visitors on bank holidays and at Christmas and New Year.

 Notice of any other closures will be posted on this website and our social media.